flashzYz/IAC-Auto/README.md

 Please if you get some issue to run the script, run this command first:

-sed -i 's/\r$//' Auto_User.sh
+sed -i 's/\r$//' IAC-Auto.sh

-after you can run the script with success!
+after you can run the script with success! (execute as sudo)

 PORTUGUESE: